lgray52/USELESS_BOX/README.md

 11/22/19 - complete wiring on breadboard

-11/27/19 - Complete SolidWorks/Complete wiring of servo, on-off light, switch, and speaker on proto-board.
+12/18/19 - Complete SolidWorks/Complete wiring of servo, on-off light, switch, and speaker on proto-board.

-12/4/19 - first (and hopefully last) attempt at laser cutting/complete coding and test fully
+1/10/20 - first (and hopefully last) attempt at laser cutting/complete coding and test fully

-12/18/19 - construction
+1/13 - 1/17/20 - construction

-12/20/19 - First draft of design

-1/15/19 -  fix all bugs and final design
+1/20/20 -  fix all bugs and final design

 Jobs: